open-atmos/PySDM/paper/paper.md

 PB led the formulation and implementation of the adaptive time-stepping schemes for diffusional and collisional growth.
 KD contributed to setting up continuous integration workflows for the GPU backend.
 ID, CES and AJ contributed to the CCN activation examples.
-CES and RW contributed the representation of organics in surface-tension models and the relevant examples.
+CES contributed the aerosol initialisation framework and representation of organics in surface-tension models and the relevant examples.
 The immersion freezing representation code was developed by SA who also carried out the maintenance of the project.

 # Acknowledgements